mcfnord/rml/src/dishonest.md

 everyone about the toughest year of their life, cuz I had just finished mine.
 I got wild singing about the hard year behind me, and good one ahead.

-I barely remember the deed Lindquist called a crime.
+I barely remember the
+deed Lindquist called a crime.
 I have no dispute it was a very bad idea, but it was never a crime.
+I was very tired and buzzing from caffiene from a party.
 I chose the wrong words.
-In a career of trying to choose the right ones, I chose the wrong ones, not based on my meaning, but because they could be interpreted differently.
-It was incredibly late when I wrote seven words and fell asleep.
+In a career of trying to choose the right ones, I picked the wrong ones, not based on my meaning, but because of another interpretation, probably obvious in any other state of mind.
+It was incredibly
+late and I was incredibly worn out when I wrote seven words and fell asleep.

 # Scary police reports

 It takes work to translate a Facebook post into an arrest warrant.
-Three people who said they were my victims worked hard to get to that point.
-Two were dishonest, and one was just in way over her head.
+Three people worked hard to get to that point.
+Two were dishonest, and one was in over her head.

 # Dishonest Complainants

 Lindquist took a terrible case to trial.
-At first blush, when he went on television, he seemed to have the ingredients a headline-craving prosecutor loves: A dangerous suspect, an allegation of a crime against a judge, and an outrageous music video.
+At first blush, when he went on television, he seemed to have the ingredients a headline-craving prosecutor must love: A dangerous suspect, an allegation of a crime against a judge, and an outrageous music video.